The Story of the Cairo Papers

 The symposium came about in 1991, when Professor Dan Tschirgi, who was the editor of Cairo Papers at the time, suggested that a small symposium be held to debate, from an academic point of view, the Gulf crisis, following Saddam Hussein’s invasion of Kuwait.
 From that year on, the board decided to make the symposium an annual event and to publish the papers presented in it as a Cairo Papers issue.
 “Chosen themes covered timely and understudied topics, and participants were selected by the organizers from the local and international arenas in order to allow for a fruitful exchange of ideas related to the relevant topic,” says Hamdy, stressing that “the symposium is multi-disciplinary and tries to provide a comparative perspective for the issue in question by bringing research from more than one place in the Middle East.”

-This year, on April 6, the CPSS will hold a fascinating and unusual symposium.
+Next month, the CPSS will hold a fascinating and unusual symposium.
 It will focus on just one city: Cairo: A City in Mutation.
 “There are so many changes going on in the urban landscape, political economy, and social relations in Cairo that we chose to dedicate the whole event to discussing and analyzing these transformations in terms of their implications for Egypt as well as being a showcase for other mega-cities across the world,” says Hamdy.

 The 28th annual Cairo Papers in Social Science symposium will be held on Saturday, April 6, 2019, at the Flamenco Hotel in Zamalek, Cairo.
 The event is open to the public and is scheduled to go from 10:00am to 4:30pm.
+Free admission.
+Click here to download the program.

 All other use of content and materials on this web site—including, but not limited to, reproduction for purposes other than those noted above, modification, distribution, or republication of content—without the prior written permission of The American University in Cairo Press is strictly prohibited.